Cascade Plaza, Akron: Buildings

-There are four buildings on the site, linked at the ground level by the plaza: Akron City Center Hotel, Cascade I, Cascade III and Huntington Tower.
+There are four buildings on the site, linked at the ground level by the plaza: Akron City Center Hotel, Cascade I, Cascade III, and Huntington Tower.

 The hotel (formerly the Radisson Hotel Akron City Centre) is a 19-story modernist high rise complete in 1969.

 Cascade I, at One Cascade Plaza and 140 South Main Street, is also called the PNC Center.

 It is a 23-story steel high-rise completed in 1969.

 Three Cascade Plaza is a seven-story concrete low-rise, also completed in 1969.

-Huntington Tower, at 106 South Main Street, is a 27-story steel tower with an art deco brick facade completed in 1931.
+Huntington Tower, at 106 King James Way, is a 27-story steel tower with an art deco brick facade completed in 1931.

 Plans

 In October 2013 the Akron City Council voted to approve a complete overhaul of the plaza, partly funded by the city and partly by FirstMerit Corporation, a bank.
 The plan was to demolish the concrete plaza, then reseal the deck and convert it to green space, open to the street.
 The new space would have plants, benches and tables.
+The overhaul was completed in 2015, but a project to repair the Cascade Plaza Parking Deck was approved in 2024.